 Christine Cusanelli was elected to her first term as the Member of the Legislative Assembly for Calgary-Currie on April 23, 2012.
 She was sworn in as Minister of Tourism, Parks and Recreation on May 15, 2012, a position she held until February 4, 2013.

-She currently serves as a member of the Standing Committee on Private Bills and the Standing Committee on Families and Communities.
+She currently serves as a deputy chair of the Standing Committee on Private Bills and the Standing Committee on Families and Communities.